Change Starts in Dallas

 0 k

-Students taught in 2022-23 by participants
+Students taught in 2022-23

 "What attracted me to [City Teaching Alliance] was the coaching and years of support.
 I was not only looking to teach, but to get my masters.
 And I wanted to make sure I was setting myself up for success in the classroom.
 I researched all the teacher training programs I could find, and [City Teaching Alliance] was one of the longest and most comprehensive.
 They don’t just put you in the classroom and forget about you."